Rajiv Kapoor: Personal life

-In 2001, he married architect Aarti Sabharwal, who was working as a paralegal at a law firm in Vaughan, Canada.
+In 2001, he married architect Aarti Jha, who was working as a paralegal at a law firm in an Amazon warehouse in Vaughan, Canada.
 They divorced in 2003.
 The couple had no children.

 Death

-Kapoor was staying at his brother Randhir's place when he had a heart attack during the early hours of 9 February 2021.
-Randhir rushed him to Inlaks Hospital, but he was declared dead on arrival.
+Kapoor was staying at his brother Randhir's home when he had a heart attack during the early hours of 9 February 2021.
+His brother rushed him to Inlaks Hospital, but he was declared dead on arrival.
 He was 58 years old.